Abel Wolman: Professional societies

 Supplementing his professional life, Wolman also held many important positions in the committees of professional societies and journal publications.
 In 1916, he joined the American Public Health Association as an associate editor of the organization's monthly publication, American Journal of Public Health, where he eventually became the editor in 1955 until 1957.
 Within the American Public Health Association, Wolman served as Chairman of the Public Health Engineering Section and Chairman of the Committee on Research and Standards.
 He was also involved heavily with the American Water Works Association, a close affiliate with the American Public Health Association, where Wolman served as the editor of the organization's journal, the Journal of the American Water Works Association, from 1921 to 1937 and eventually became the President of the organization in 1942.

 Personal life and death

 Wolman married Anna Gordon in 1919.
 Through their marriage, Wolman had one son, named Markley (M.) Gordon Wolman.
 Maintaining a lively and witty personality, Wolman was favorable amongst many of the students he interacted with as a professor.
 From colleagues and family members that knew Wolman well, he has been described as being very well-organized and always perceptive towards his problems and analyses related to work.
+Wolman's wife Anna died December 31, 1983.
 Wolman died at his home in Baltimore, Maryland on February 22, 1989, aged 96 years old.